GrammaticalFramework/gf-eclipse-plugin/README.markdown

 ![Warnings and errors in the editor](http://www.grammaticalframework.org/eclipse/images/eclipse-editor-cat.png)

 ### Validation
-For validation to work correctly, the project's **Build Automatically** option should be turned on.

 The in-editor validation sometimes needs to be triggered/updated by a keystroke.
 If you can still see errors which you believe should be correct, try adding a space character to ensure the validation is re-triggered.

 Sometimes you may get an entire file marked with errors, even though in fact there is only a single error which is causing the internal builder to fail.
 In such cases referring to the **Problems** view should help you locate the cause.
 This issue is particularly relevant when changes made to one module may induce errors in its descendants (e.g. renaming a parameter in a resource module).
 This behaviour will hopefully be improved in future versions.

+#### Builder
+For validation to work correctly, the project's **Build Automatically** option should be turned on.
+Each time you save a file (or some other change occurs in your project), the builder should get triggered which recompiles any GF files which have changed.
+If the builder does not seem to get triggered, try to run a _clean_ via **Project &rarr; Clean...**

 ### Code formatting
 Use the built-in code formatter to tidy your code automatically.
 Right-click in the editor and choose **Format** or use the keyboard shortcut **Ctrl+Shift+F**.